D33r-Gee/rootUSD-Prototype/README.md

-# Proof of concept for using Discreet Log Contracts (DLCs) with Bitcoin Core, LND, and Taro, to exchange Sats for a synthetic USD "root USD / rUSD"
+# Proof of concept for using Discreet Log Contracts (DLCs) with Bitcoin Core, LND, and Taro, to exchange Sats for a stablecoin USD "root USD / rUSD"

-The code in this repository is a proof of concept for using Discreet Log Contracts (DLCs) with Bitcoin Core, LND, and Taro, to exchange sats for a synthetic USD "root USD/rUSD" Taro asset.
+The code in this repository is a proof of concept for using Discreet Log Contracts (DLCs) with Bitcoin Core, LND, and Taro, to exchange sats for a stablecoin USD "root USD/rUSD" Taro asset.

 This is an experimental project and should not be used for any real-world transactions.